albertfares/yt-data-analysis/README.md

 12. Do successful channels build dedicated communities, or do they tap into existing cross-channel communities?

 **Integration Questions:**
-13. Does network centrality amplify or substitute for engagement quality in predicting success?
+13. Does audience network centrality amplify or substitute for engagement quality in predicting success?
-14. Do highly engaged communities drive viral spread across network boundaries?
+14. Do highly engaged communities drive content spread across network boundaries?
 15. Are "bridge videos" associated with users who belong to multiple communities?
 16. What content features predict both favorable network position AND high-quality community engagement?